yankovich/app1/README.md

 - You need to then use your memory to press **2**, **3**, ... **9**.
 - It's game over if you press the wrong button.

+*To make things slightly easier, this app gives you two stars(you can see them in the appbar).
+Anytime you make a mistake, a star is consumed.
+Once you don't have any stars left, it's game over.*

 ## Screenshots

 We support multiple scripts.